 - Shock and Awe: He used lightning magic just like his great-grandson Laxus.

 - Unwitting Instigator of Doom: When trying to take the Sirius Jade for himself, he ends up transformed into a monster under its control, and forces Mavis to use Fairy Law on it to save him, resulting in her being unable to age.
 It later turns out that the consequences are even worse than they thought, since Mavis actually has the same curse as Zeref, one that kills anyone near her so long as she values life, and this results in Yuri's wife dying, forcing Mavis to flee and meet up with Zeref.
 Mavis falls in love with him, which leads to his curse killing her, and many other developments that essentially lead to the plot of the series taking place.

 - Younger Than They Look: Mavis mistook him for a man in his 20s back when he was only in his teens.

-Voiced by: Tessho Genda, Hiroshi Shirokuma [young adult] (Japanese), Garrett Schenck, Cris George [young adult] (English)
+Voiced by: Tessho Genda, Hiroshi Shirokuma [young] (Japanese), Garrett Schenck, Cris George [young] (English)

 Warrod is the fourth most powerful of the Ten Wizard Saints, which places him among the Four Emperors of Ishgal.
 He uses Green Magic to control nature, turning the most arid deserts into lush forests.
 Despite his highly respected title, he is a jolly old man who always finds a joke to crack at the most inopportune of times.
 Currently retired from Fairy Tail, he is called to serve on the Magic Council following the incident with Tartaros.